Duplainville, Wisconsin

-Duplainville is a neighborhood located within the city of Pewaukee, Wisconsin.
+Duplainville is a neighborhood located within the city of Pewaukee, Wisconsin, United States.
 It is around three miles north of Waukesha, and around 15 miles west of Milwaukee.
 The area is mainly industrial, but is most known among railfans because of the diamond junction between the Canadian Pacific Kansas City Watertown Subdivision and the Canadian National Railway Waukesha Subdivision.

 History

 In 1855, the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) built a railroad line from Brookfield to Watertown, which eventually went to Portage.
 In 1885, the Wisconsin Central Railroad built a railroad line from Rugby Junction to Chicago.
 This eventually led to their tracks crossing in Duplainville.
 In 1890, a tower was built in the northwest quadrant of the diamond.
 Because of heavy winter snow, help was hired to keep the tracks and switches clear.
 Although there were signals and gates at the Duplainville Rd crossing, there were numerous accidents and some fatalities.
 The tower burned down on January 1, 1929.
 A new brick building was then built, which was torn down in 1987 after an interchange track was installed in the northeastern quadrant of the diamond connecting the two lines.

 The line built by the Milwaukee Road eventually fell under the ownership and control of the Soo Line Railroad in 1986.
 Canadian Pacific assumed full ownership and control of the line in 1990 after purchasing the Soo Line (CP merged with Kansas City Southern in April 2023 to form CPKC).
 The line built by Wisconsin Central went through the ownership of various railroads before being handed to Canadian National in 2001.

 The interchange switch on the CP side was removed on or around August 1, 2019 due to a dispute over where in Chicago the railroads should interchange and a lack of activity.